infiniteflight/infiniteflight-docs/developer-reference/live-api/airport-status.md

 # Get Airport Status

-Retrieve the ATIS for an airport on a specific server if it is active.
+Retrieve active ATC status information for an airport, and the number of inbound and outbound aircraft.

 ## Resource